-Cots, highchairs, buggies, stairgates, monitors, potties and baby baths can all be provided: request in advance, to ensure availability.
+Cots, highchairs, buggies, stairgates, monitors, potties, baby baths and Xboxes for older kids can all be provided: request in advance, to ensure availability.
 You can buy nappies, wipes, baby food and basic toiletries from the resort’s mini-mart.

 Standard Family Suites have kiddie rooms decorated with Disney characters to make them feel at home, their own mini bathrobes and slippers, and No Tears bath products – plus welcome gifts of colouring-in packs and crayons, and surprise packs in minibars.
 Book one of these suites and children will get lunch free on one day of your choice, too.
 If your room comes with its own pool or Jacuzzi, it’ll also come with a safety cover for it – good for child-proofing and peace of mind.

-There are three bars where you can kick back and leisurely sip a glass of chilled Cretan white.
-The Anthos Pool Bar on the edge of the main pool, the Pool Bar in the Domes Plaza and Breeze the Breeze Beach Lounge down on the beach (an area reserved exclusively for the Haute Living Guests), are all open for daytime drinking from 10am to 7pm, with views of glimmering water and day-beds to recline on.
+There are four bars where you can kick back and leisurely sip a glass of chilled Cretan white.
+The Yaosai Pool Bar on the edge of the main pool, the Pool Bar in the Domes Plaza and Breeze the Breeze Beach Lounge down on the beach (an area reserved exclusively for the Haute Living Guests), are all open for daytime drinking from 10am to 6pm, with views of glimmering water and day-beds to recline on.
 The Grand Domes Bar extends from reception with huge windows showcasing Spinalonga and the sea, and low white sofas, glimmering chandeliers, gleaming marble and stylish neutrals, which make it glamorously relaxed.
 At sunset, the bar comes alive, offering inventive cocktails on the terrace, views of the Island and live music (mainly chill-out or jazz) on selected nights.

-Grand Domes serves drinks until midnight, the bell rings for last orders at 7pm at the pool bar and Spina.
-Breakfast is served 7.30am-10.30am, lunch from 12pm-5pm and dinner from 6.30pm.
+Grand Domes serves drinks until midnight, and last orders are at 6pm at the pool bar and Breeze Beach Lounge.
+Breakfast is from 7.30am–11am, lunch from noon-5pm and dinner from 6.30pm.
 Breakfast is from 8am–10.30am at Blend, dinner from 7.15pm–9.15pm.

 An abridged selection is available at any time of day or night.